Reno

 Electric School Bus Goal

-Reno does not have an electric school bus goal.
+Neither the City of Reno nor the local school district have set an electric school bus goal.

-Reno does not have a sustainable freight transportation plan in place nor does it have any policies that address freight efficiency.
+The City of Reno does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 NV Energy, an investor-owned utility (IOU), is the primary electric and natural gas utility for the City of Reno.
 The State of Nevada has established requirements for energy efficiency programs provided by the state's investor-owned electric utilities, as well as integrated resource planning.
 To learn more about the state requirements for electric and gas efficiency, please visit the Nevada page of the State Database.